robrwo/Text-Minify-XS/README.md

 Passing malformed UTF-8 characters may throw an exception, which in some cases could lead to a denial of service if untrusted input is passed to ["minify\_utf8"](#minify_utf8).
 See ["KNOWN ISSUES"](#known-issues).

-# SEE ALSO

-There are many string trimming and specialised whitespace/comment-removal modules on CPAN.
-It is not practical to include such a list.

-# SOURCE

-The development version is on github at [https://github.com/robrwo/Text-Minify-XS](https://github.com/robrwo/Text-Minify-XS) and may be cloned from [git://github.com/robrwo/Text-Minify-XS.git](git://github.com/robrwo/Text-Minify-XS.git)

 # SUPPORT

 Only the latest version of this module will be supported.